clhedrick/kerberos/README.md

 This has nothing to do with Kerberos.
 It is a patch to rpc.rquotad to support quotas for ZFS file systems.
 This particular version supports just ZFS, though supporting a mix of file system types would be easy.

+## svcgssd

+Fixes a bug that causes group changes not to show up on Kerberized NFS servers